Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 World Hearing Day is a global healthcare event celebrated on the 3rd of March every year since 2007 from Geneva headquarters; intending to bring together the patients suffering from hearing loss and promote ear and hearing care by creating a community in which the awareness of its epidemiological profile, the condition, its diagnosis and treatment is discussed.

-Over 5% of the global population (roughly 43 crores) need rehabilitation to treat 'disabling' hearing loss.
+Over 5% of the global population (approx. 43 crores) need rehabilitation to treat 'disabling' hearing loss.
 By 2050 it was estimated that over 70 crore individuals, or about one out of every ten people, are expected to suffer debilitating hearing loss.

-World Hearing Day 2024 Theme
+World Hearing Day 2025 Theme

 Year by year theme of World Hearing Day